The switch

 : Optionally, adefault

-block can be included that will be executed if none of the cases match the value of the expression.
+block can be included that will execute if none of the cases match the value of the expression.

 The default

-block will be executed if none of the previous cases match the value of the expression.
-It is optional, but it is most common to have it.
+block will execute if none of the previous cases match the value of the expression.
+It is optional, but it is common to include it.

-Let’s take a look at an example of how switch
+Let’s look at an example of how switch

 is used: